sap-labs-france/ev-server/readme.md

 ## The Application Server

-The application server consits of:
+The application server consists of:
-* **Central Service Server**: A server that communicates with the charging stations
+* **Central Service Server**: Serves the charging stations
-* **Central Service REST Server**: A REST server that communicates with front-end Angular dashboard
+* **Central Service REST Server**: Serves the Angular front-end dashboard

 ### The Central Service Server (CSS)

-This application server will listen to the charging station and store their data to the database.
+This application server will listen to the charging stations and store the data exchanged into to the database.

 It can also communicate with the charging stations (reboot, stop a transaction...)

-The communication used by this application server is the OCPP protocol (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6.
+The protocol used by this application server is OCPP (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6 (SOAP.)

-Other protocols, like the ISO 15118, may also be supported in the future.
+Other protocols, like the ISO 15118, or OCPP 2.0 will also be supported in the future.

 #### Configuration

-The server configuration is stored in the **config.json** file in the **src** directory.

 There are two templates already provided named **config-template-http.json** for HTTP and **config-template-https.json** for HTTPS.

-Choose one according the protocol and rename it to **config.json**.
+Choose one and rename it to **config.json**.

-In the next chapters, you will set relevant config data.
+Move this configuration file into the **src** directory.

 #### Listen to the Charging Stations